Globalization? Trade War? A Counterbalance Perspective: Bilateral Trade War for Competitiveness

-Finally, to make the results comparable across countries, we use percentage changes in both $\pi_i$ and $P_{ji}$.
-For example, the limit of the percentage change of $\pi_i$ with respect to that of $P_{ji}$ is
+To facilitate cross-country comparisons, we express changes in terms of percentage variation in both $\pi_i$ and $P_{ji}$.
+The limit of the percentage change of $\pi_i$ with respect to that in $P_{ji}$ is given by:

-When the above limit is larger than 5\% (or less than -5\%), we may say the derivative in Eq.(\ref{eq:pi_i_2_P_ji}) is significantly positive (or negative, respectively).
+When Eq.~(\ref{eq:percentchange}) exceeds a positive threshold $\theta$ (e.g., $\theta=.1$) or falls below $-\theta$, the derivative in Eq.~(\ref{eq:pi_i_2_P_ji}) is considered significantly positive or negative, respectively.
+For instance, if Eq.~(\ref{eq:percentchange}) equals $.2$, then a $1\%$ increase in $P_{ji}$ would approximately lead to a $.2\%$ increase in $\pi_i$.
+Therefore, a significantly negative (or positive) derivative in Eq.~(\ref{eq:pi_i_2_P_ji}) serves as a necessary --- but not sufficient --- condition for country $i$ to initiate a trade war (or form an economic alliance) with country $j$, even if Eq.~(\ref{eq:pi_j_2_P_ji}) remains insignificant.